jgowler/Terraform-for-Azure/intermediate/4-deploy-AKS-cluster/README.md

 ---

-Once the deployment is complete the cluster will be accessible from the cloud shell using hte following commands:
+Once the deployment is complete the cluster will be accessible from the cloud shell using the following commands:

 ```
 - Set the cluster subscription